jezzsantos/automate/docs/authoring.md

 ### Add collections

+!!! abstract "Concept"
-**Concept**: A "Collection" is a special case of an "Element" that represents a collection of concepts.
+A "Collection" is a special case of an "Element" that represents a collection of concepts.
 A collection is essentially an element with a choice of cardinality (`ZeroOrMany`, `OneOrMany`).
 When it is applied to a specific use-case, multiple instances of the element (described by the collection) are instantiated as (required `One`) elements.

 To add a new collection to any element/collection in the pattern: `automate edit add-collection "<NAME>" --aschildof "{<ANEXPRESSION>}"`